The tiered approach uses a stepped strategy for determining what you carry as part of your EDC preparedness.

 With that, you need to do your due diligence if you plan on transporting firearms, knives and other items.
 First, you need to confirm the airline and TSA policies.
 Doing this makes sure you don’t do anything to cause yourself problems at the airport.

 Next, check the laws and regulations for where you are going.
-For example, transporting certain firearms, etc., into some cities and states can cause you big problems with local law enforcement.
-Getting yourself into a jam with law enforcement over a firearm can cause you major problems.
+For example, transporting certain firearms, etc., into some cities and states can cause you significant problems with local law enforcement.
+Getting yourself into a jam with law enforcement over a gun can cause you significant problems.

 It’s Your Responsibility